My-TRAC/My-TRAC-Platform/cigo-kubernetes/README.md

 cigo-zookeeper-0                       1/1       Running   0          1s
 ```

+Services for the different components can be found at the following urls within the cluster (these are urls accessible only within minikube or kubernetes cluster)

+* cigo-zookeeper-svc.default.svc.cluster.local:32181
+* cigo-kafka-svc.default.svc.cluster.local:29092
+* cigo-schema-registry-svc.default.svc.cluster.local:8081
+* cigo-kafka-connect-svc.default.svc.cluster.local:28083

 ## Running the example app

 To run the example application (the GTFSLoader), run the following command: